dablumino/Codeninja.iCal/README.md

 ## License

-This software is distributed under the MIT license license.
+This software is distributed under the MIT license.
 Please read LICENSE for information on the software availability and distribution.